skip to primary navigation skip to content

 Living Costs

 We would suggest that you budget for approximately £1300-£1400 per month to cover basic living costs and personal expenses.
 In arriving at this sum, we have considered the cost of rent/accommodation, food, domestic bills, books, travel around Cambridge, personal computer equipment etc. This figure is an estimate, and may vary depending on your lifestyle.
-You should also budget for up to £600 to cover travel expenses to placement schools over the duration of the course.
+You should also budget for an absolute minimum of £800 to cover travel expenses to placement schools over the duration of the course.

 Student Finance